-MERC will evaluate the efficacy of ballast filtration systems onboard the vessel MARAD M/VCape Washington while docked in Baltimore Harbor, Maryland (right).
+MERC will evaluate the efficacy of ballast filtration systems onboard the vessel M/VMARAD Cape Washington while docked in Baltimore Harbor, Maryland (right).
 The ballast system of the Cape Washington has been modified to allow for ballast water at variable flow rates up to 700 m3/hr and pressures up to 36 psi.
-A nominal flow rate of $\approx 200 \text{ m}^3/\text{hr}$ shall be delivered to one filtration system at a pressure specified by manufacturer.
+A nominal flow rate of $\approx 200 \text{ m}^3/\text{hr}$ shall be delivered to one filtration system at a specified pressure bv the manufacturer.
 A detailed drawing of the modified ship ballast system can be found on page 9.